 If the DAPS Request Information IE is included for a DRB in the Source NG-RAN Node to Target NG-RAN Node Transparent Container IE within the HANDOVER REQUEST message, the target NG-RAN node shall consider that the request concerns a DAPS Handover for that DRB, as described in in TS 38.300 [8].
 The target NG-RAN node shall include the DAPS Response information List IE in the Target NG-RAN Node to Source NG-RAN Node Transparent Container IE within the HANDOVER REQUEST ACKNOWLEDGE message, containing the DAPS Response Information IE for each DRB requested to be configured with DAPS Handover.

-If the Extended Connected Time IE is included in the HANDOVER REQUEST message, the NG-RAN node shall, if supported, use it as described in TS 23.501 [9].Interactions with RRC Inactive Transition Report procedure:
+If the Extended Connected Time IE is included in the HANDOVER REQUEST message, the NG-RAN node shall, if supported, use it as described in TS 23.501 [9].If the MBS Session Information Source to Target List IE is contained in the Source NG-RAN Node to Target NG-RAN Node Transparent Container IE within the HANDOVER REQUEST message, the target NG-RAN node shall, if supported, establish MBS session resources as specified in TS 23.247 [xx] and TS 38.300 [9].

+If the MBS Area Session ID IE is included in the MBS Session Information Source to Target List IE in the Source NG-RAN Node to Target NG-RAN Node Transparent Container IE within the HANDOVER REQUEST message, the target NG-RAN shall use this information as indication from which MBS Area Session ID the UE is handed over.

+If the MBS Service Area IE is included in the MBS Session Information Source to Target List IE in the Source NG-RAN Node to Target NG-RAN Node Transparent Container IE within the HANDOVER REQUEST message, the target NG-RAN shall use this information to setup respective MBS Session Resources.

+For each MRB in the MBS Mapping and Data Forwarding Request IE contained in the MBS Session Information Source to Target List IE in the Source NG-RAN Node to Target NG-RAN Node Transparent Container IE within the HANDOVER REQUEST message, the target NG-RAN node may also include the MRB Progress Information IE in the Data Forwarding Response MRB List IE in the MBS Session Information Response Target to Source List IE in the Target NG-RAN Node to Source NG-RAN Node Transparent Container IE within the HANDOVER REQUEST ACKNOWLEDGE message, to indicate the PDCP SN of the oldest packet available at the target NG-RAN node for the MRB.
+If the MRB Progress Information IE is included, the source NG-RAN node shall stop the data forwarding according to the value indicated in the MRB Progress Information IE received in the HANDOVER REQUEST ACKNOWLEDGE message.

+Interactions with RRC Inactive Transition Report procedure:

 If the RRC Inactive Transition Report Request IE is included in the HANDOVER REQUEST message and set to "subsequent state transition report", the NG-RAN node shall, if supported, send the RRC INACTIVE TRANSITION REPORT message to the AMF to report the RRC state of the UE when the UE enters or leaves RRC_INACTIVE state.